ashutoshmjain/gita/src/mathuraChap13.md

 There were two popular threads that she could easily latch on to start the scene - that of `Ganga` verses `Yamuna`, and that of the prime numbers.
 There were two other anchor themes that she could use to place the narrative at a socio-moral pulpit - the idea of public good by an ancient king, and more specifically the innovation of currency.
 But she was keen on something else -  that everyone gets a chance to see their reality from two opposite angles and the contrast that `Matsya` and `Shantanu` had in their lives.
 But how do you show such a thing.
-Visual canvass is very limited - she thought - text can do lot more than the graphics in abstract aspects or she was hitting her own creative limits.
+Visual canvass is very limited - she thought - text could do lot more than the graphics; or was she hitting her own creative limits.

 What would you do? - she asked the Boyfriend.